stakater/kubestackplus-docs/README.md

 $ pip install mkdocs-include-markdown-plugin
 ```

-Finally serve the docs using the built-in web server which is based on Python http server - note that the production build will use Nginx instead:
+Finally, serve the docs using the built-in web server which is based on Python http server - note that the production build will use Nginx instead:

 ```bash
 $ mkdocs serve